zhujisheng/hassio-addons/raw_wireguard/DOCS.md

   *If you set `AllowedIPs: "0.0.0.0/0"`, it's suggested to run `sysctl net.ipv4.conf.all.src_valid_mark=1` on the host.
 Or in some very rare cases, when `rp_filter` is set to `1` in the host network, network may block.*

-  *This is because `sysctl -q net.ipv4.conf.all.src_valid_mark=1` has been commented out in `wg-quick` script in this add-on, which should run when when `AllowedIPs: "*/0"` configged. `--privileged` parameter is not provided by HomeAssistant Supervisor add-on's configuration, and without which, setting system parameter by `sysctl` leads to error in docker containers.*
+  *This is because `sysctl -q net.ipv4.conf.all.src_valid_mark=1` has been commented out in `wg-quick` script in this add-on, which should run when `AllowedIPs: "*/0"` configged. `--privileged` parameter is not provided by HomeAssistant Supervisor add-on's configuration, and without which, setting system parameter by `sysctl` leads to error in docker containers.*

   *Another way to avoid `AllowedIPs: "0.0.0.0/0"` is `AllowdIPs: "0.0.0.0/1, 128.0.0.0/1"`, which means the whole IP addresses also.
 However, in such configuration, you will have to add route manually to prevent endless loop of the VPN package wrapping.
 The configuration example shows below:*